-John Schael is in his first year as Director of Special Development Initiatives in the Washington University in St. Louis Devolpment Office after spending 36 years as the Director of Athletics.
+John Schael enters his second year as Director of Special Development Initiatives in the Washington University in St. Louis Devolpment Office after spending 36 years as the Director of Athletics.

 The 2000 and 2008 Division III Central Region winner of the National Association of Collegiate Directors of Athletics (NACDA) award, Schael has helped orchestrate the Bears' athletics transformation into one of the top departments in Division III.

 Since his arrival in 1978 until his retirement in 2014, Washington University totaled 182 NCAA appearances, 169 University Athletic Association (UAA) titles, and 19 national championships.
 On Jan.
 26, 2007, Schael was inducted into the Washington University Sports Hall of Fame, joining nine members of the Class of 2006.

 Schael directed the Department of Athletics to eight-consecutive top-five finishes in the Learfield Sports Directors’ Cup Division III standings, which rates athletics programs from around the country.